 - Directorate of Postgraduate Studies

-Convocation exists in terms of the University Statute which outlines the critical role of Convocation as inter alia, being that of assisting the University and the WSU Foundation in fundraising.
+Convocation exists in terms of the University Statute which outlines the critical role of Convocation as inter alia, being that of assisting the University in fundraising and image building.

 The secretary to Convocation is the Registrar.

 Walter Sisulu University has over 100 partnerships with other universities, institutes, organizations and departments in the public and private sectors, locally, nationally and internationally:

 - University of Bristol, UK